AllanSunny/NTVGT-Downloader/README.md

 ## Planned Features
-Currently, the program is in its minimum viable product state.
-In the future, these features may be added.
 * Automatically downloading executable dependencies such as ``youtube-dl.exe`` and ``ffmpeg.exe``
 * Saving and loading existing data
 * A user interface to view and interact with the data